Skip to main content

 Plants release moisture through transpiration, so grouping several together raises the local humidity around all of them.
 A cluster of 5-10 plants creates a noticeably more humid microclimate than individual pots spread around a room.

-How to fix it: Arrange humidity-loving plants close together in a single display area rather than scattering them.
+What to do: Arrange humidity-loving plants close together in a single display area rather than scattering them.
 Combine this with a pebble tray underneath for added effect.
 Avoid grouping plants that need very different light levels.

 6. Misting: What It Actually Does